 Louis has presented his research at several prestigious conferences, including the North American Meetings of the Regional Science Association International (NARSC) in Vancouver; the Canadian Resource and Environmental Economics (CREE) Study Group Annual Conference; a conference celebrating the 25th Anniversary of Douglass North's Nobel Prize in Economics; the Annual Meeting of the Society for Environmental Law and Economics at Notre Dame Law School in Chicago; the Mid-Continent Regional Science Association (MCRSA) 50th Annual Conference; the Northeastern Agricultural and Resource Economics Association (NAREA) Annual Meeting; the Agricultural and Applied Economics Association (AAEA) Annual Meeting; an Association of Environmental and Resource Economists (AERE) session at the Western Economic Association International (WEAI) Annual Conference; and the 67th North American Meetings of the Regional Science Association International (NARSC) Virtual Conference.
 Louis was also one of the speakers selected by Cornell Undergraduate Research Board (CURB) to present at their lecture on 'In Your Own Backyard: Innovative Perspectives on the Environment', to an audience of Cornell undergraduate students interested in learning about research and his research.

 Louis has received several prestigious awards for his research.
-In addition to the 2019 Chester O. McCorkle, Jr. Student Scholarship, he was won the 2020 Northeastern Agricultural and Resource Economics Association (NAREA) Best Student Paper Award; and the George F. Warren Award for Outstanding Paper, Second Place.
+In addition to the 2019 Chester O. McCorkle, Jr. Student Scholarship, he was won the 2020 Northeastern Agricultural and Resource Economics Association (NAREA) Best Student Paper Award; the 2022 Dyson Graduate Student - Research Excellence Award; and the George F. Warren Award for Outstanding Paper, Second Place.
 He has also been awarded 3 separate Cornell University Graduate School Conference Grants, the Cornell University Ching Endowment Summer Fellowship, and the Robert R. Dyson Fellowship.

 For further reading: